Matrix7689/NewsApp-React/README.md

 Users can share any article through Facebook, Twitter or Email.
 Users can also bookmark any article that they like and it is saved locally using HTML5 LocalStorage.

-Implemented asynchronous select option to allow users to search for enws based on a particular search keyword.
+Implemented asynchronous select option to allow users to search for news based on a particular search keyword.

 PS.
 This was homework #8 of CSCI 571 - Spring 2020 - Web Technologies - under [Professor Marco Papa](https://viterbi.usc.edu/directory/faculty/Papa/Marco).